DataDog/datadog-lambda-java/README.md

 This library will be distributed through MavenCentral.
 Please check back for more information.

-If you wish, you may clone this repository this repository and build it by following these steps:
+If you wish, you may clone this repository and build it by following these steps:

 ```